Deep Fried Turkey Instructions

 Make sure the burner is off before lifting the turkey to drain.
 Using mitts and lifting hook again, slowly lift turkey from the pot.
 Allow the turkey to drain.
 Slice at the thigh joint.
 If the thigh appears to be well cooked, the turkey is ready.
 Allow the turkey to cool before slicing.

-Back To Deep Fried Turkey
+Deep Fried Cajun Bourbon Turkey

 ¾ cup salt